streampipes/streampipes-docs/docs/dev-guide-tutorial-processors.md

 ```

 We've now defined that we would like to receive an instance that provides a latitude and a longitude coordinate.
-Users can input these values either manually, or they can look up _domain knowledge_ (part of the StreamPipes Enterprise Edition), i.e., knowledge stored isolated from the stream definition.
+Users can input these values either manually, or they can look up _domain knowledge_, i.e., knowledge stored isolated from the stream definition.

 Finally, we need to define technical requirements of the data processor, called _groundings_.
 StreamPipes supports various runtime data formats (e.g., JSON or Thrift) and various protocols (e.g., Kafka or JMS).